 On the day of the procedure, general anesthesia will be handled by a board-certified anesthesiologist and/or certified anesthetist.
 You will be asleep and comfortable for the duration of the surgery.
 During the procedure, your surgeon makes a horizontal incision low across the abdomen in between the hip bones and just above the pubic region.
-This incision allows her access to the targeted tissues: The abdominal muscles and tissues can be tightened and sutured to prevent further belly bulge, the abdominal shape can be sculpted, stubborn fat cells can be removed, and excess, sagging skin can be excised.
+This incision allows your surgeon access to the targeted tissues: The abdominal muscles and tissues can be tightened and sutured to prevent further belly bulge, the abdominal shape can be sculpted, stubborn fat cells can be removed, and excess, sagging skin can be excised.

 After addressing underlying concerns like stubborn fat or diastasis recti, the surgeon will drape your skin over your abdomen so that it appears smooth and taut.
 For many patients, this involves restructuring the skin at the navel.
 Traditional tummy tuck techniques utilize a circular incision around the belly button so that the navel remains in place while the surrounding skin is pulled flat.
 Then, a new hole is created in the skin and attached at your natural navel.
 This technique, however, results in a visible scar around the belly button.
-Dr. Fisher's tummy tuck procedure instead employs umbilical techniques that hide the scar inside the umbilical dimple, resulting in a tummy tuck that appears natural when the abdomen is exposed.
+Our surgeons' tummy tuck procedure instead employs umbilical techniques that hide the scar inside the umbilical dimple, resulting in a tummy tuck that appears natural when the abdomen is exposed.

 With the changes made, the abdominal skin will be sutured into place along the initial horizontal incision.
 There will be a scar along this incision site, though it will be positioned low enough to be hidden by underwear and swimsuits.
 While the length of the tummy tuck incision will depend on how much skin needs to be removed, the position and prominence of the scar depend on the skill and experience of the surgeon, as well as other factors such as skin type and genetics.
-During your consultation, Dr. Fisher will discuss what results you can expect after your procedure and will offer aftercare suggestions to minimize visible scarring.
+During your consultation, your surgeon will discuss what results you can expect after your procedure and will offer aftercare suggestions to minimize visible scarring.

 What To Expect During Recovery After A Tummy Tuck

 Patients who have an abdominoplasty may choose to stay overnight at a "recovery hotel" such as Halcyon Post-Op Suites.
 We recommend taking at least two weeks away from work after your surgery, as you will need to rest and recover during this time and will not be comfortable driving yourself to work or sitting upright in an office for several hours.
 You will wear a compression garment to control swelling and promote blood flow for four to six weeks.
 There will be some swelling in the first month after tummy tuck surgery, but it should completely subside within three months.
 Scarring will fade and flatten over time with the most improvement occurring in the first three to six months post-op, though it can take up to two years for scars to settle into their final appearance.
-Dr. Fisher will recommend certain products including silicone sheeting that can help improve the appearance of surgical scarring.
+Your surgeon will recommend certain products including silicone sheeting that can help improve the appearance of surgical scarring.